jtraglia/omni/docs/site/docs/protocol/xmessages/components/validator/xblocks.md

 ### 2. Attestation by Validators

-Omni protocol validators attest to `XBlock` hashes, ensuring over two-thirds consensus is reached.
+Omni protocol validators attest to `XBlock` hashes, ensuring at least two-thirds consensus is reached.
 This attestation process is integral for validating the `XBlock` and its contents before relaying.

 ### 3. Relayer Role in `XBlock` to `Submission`